 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You'll need to verify a BTH email address.

-Join a community of over 1389 authors at Blekinge Institute of Technology
+Join a community of authors at Blekinge Institute of Technology

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!